Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Making it to 30 days sober is a huge deal.
 It’s a milestone that deserves to be celebrated, and it’s a powerful first step on your recovery journey.
 If you’ve reached this point, you’ve already shown incredible strength and commitment.
 But you’ve probably also realized that this journey is filled with twists and turns.
 It’s a time of healing, but it can also be a time of challenge.
-You’re not just stopping the use of alcohol or drugs; you’re learning to live in a new way, and that takes time.
+You’re not just stopping Alcohol Addiction or other substance use; you’re learning to live in a new way, and that takes time.
 Let’s walk through what you can expect during this important period and how you can continue building on the amazing progress you’ve already made.

 What to expect at 30 days sober